lcko1012/travel-blog/README.md

 ### `npm start`

+## Next Task
+- Use Editor.js to create a new text editor instead of Draft.js
+- PWA

 ## Conclusion
 I finally finished my project.
 But this site is still under development with my interesting ideas. 😙